zackspica/zackspica.github/_posts/2018-12-14-setting-up-jekyll-on-github-pages.md

 ---
-title: How I Setup Jekyll on GitHub Pages
+title: How to Setup Jekyll on GitHub Pages
 layout: post
 use_toc: true
-excerpt: Here is a brief summary of how I set up this blog / website using Jekyll on GitHub Pages.
+excerpt: Here is a brief summary of how to set up this blog / website using Jekyll on GitHub Pages.
 ---

 ## How GitHub Pages Works